Skip to content

 typing.reveal_type(MyPlugin().app) # `MyBot`

-Passing information between different files is hard.
-That's why crescent provides the model attribute.
-A model is any object you want that will be dependency-injected into your plugins.
+Sharing objects between different files is hard, Crescent provides the model attribute on plugins to solve this problem.
+A model is any object you want that will be injected into your plugins.

 The model does the same role as dependency injection in hikari-arc and hikari-tanjun.